 Remember, that UX and UI design is a little more "real-world" than things learned in basic design school courses.
 While you may have a foundation of color and balance, there are some elements necessary for web design that you'll need to learn by doing.
 Typography is one part of design, for example, that you'll get better with over time and testing.

 When is the last time you made a mock-up – just for fun?
 By doing practice projects, you’re giving yourself a chance to gain real-world UX skills and also learn what elements of the job you love (and which will require you to buckle down and just tolerate.)
 Work on your skills every day, even if you have no formal clients to serve.
-Just updating your design software and learning about a new brush kit or color palette counts in your overall development.
+Just updating your design software to some of the best tools for web and graphic designers, and learning about a new brush kit or color palette counts in your overall development.

 In addition to trying new skills with sample projects, you should look into asking others for feedback.
 Get involved with a mastermind group that pairs more experienced designers with newer ones.
 Consider taking an intern role (even if you're out of college and won't get class credit for it.)
 Read what the industry leaders are saying and doing.
 Create your dream list of projects that inspire and educate.